 The word obey in this sense, and even in the way that we obey God, means to submit, but it’s a willing submission, rooted in the understanding of the freedom in it, rather than some threat of authority.
 (Trust me, Andrew will back me up on this one, I can be a feisty women.
 Though quite, I am no door mat.
 If to submit, truly meant to be pushed around, uh, yeah, we’d have a problem.)
 What I mean to say here is that submission is not the other end of a brow beating.
 This is not what the true picture of a marriage should look like.
 Submission though, is a willingness on our part, that requires humility.

 To be fair, humility doesn’t sound very appealing to me either, for the reason that I tend to associate it with the word humiliation.
 My first experience with humiliation was at a very young age.
-(You can find that story here if interested.)
 Not to mention, the word humility it self suggests a lowliness, or down grading of one’s self.
-Again, it sounds like it puts you in an objectionable position, but as Christians were called to humble ourselves, and Himself said that it’s the meek who shall inherit the earth (Mattew 5:5).
+Again, it sounds like it puts you in an objectionable position, but as Christians were called to humble ourselves.
+Jesus Himself said that it’s the meek who shall inherit the earth (Matthew 5:5).

 Why would anyone willingly submit?
 (By the way, this sounds–on the surface–subservient to my ears too) but submission in this sense is more than doable with the understanding that it’s to your own personal benefit, and the benefit of your marriage to submit yourself to your husband.
-More than that you are submitting to God when you’re not constantly fighting your husband tooth and nail.
+More than that you are submitting to God when there is peace in your home.
 What you gain from what you give of yourself should result in a happy union.

 By the way, I’m not saying that you’re outright motivated to give of yourself to get something in return.
 For truly you’d miss the mark, and find yourself disappointed and disillusioned when your spouse failed to live up to all your hopes and dreams.
-Rather that the trade off, creates a union that is complete, much like the unbroken circle, that symbolizes marriage—the wedding ring.
-Atleast it should, but too often it’s a difficult concept for couples to grasp, and husbands and wives instead veer off in two different directions.
+Instead that the trade off creates a union that is complete, much like the unbroken circle, that symbolizes marriage—the wedding ring.
+At least it should, but too often it’s a difficult concept for couples to grasp, and husbands and wives instead veer off in two different directions.

 “Wives, submit yourselves to your own husbands as you do to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 Now as the church submits to Christ, so also wives should submit to their husbands in everything.”
 Ephesians 5:22 NIV